 params={

-# Use premium proxies for tough sites
+# Use premium proxies for tougher websites.

-'premium_proxy': True,
+"premium_proxy": True,

 "block_resources": True,